SmartAdvisorOnline

 Router fail-safeProtects many devices at onceTroubleshooting is harder and device-level exceptions are trickierWhole-home routingNiche but strong

-Why the leak window still matters
+Why a sub-second leak window still matters

 A lot of users imagine a leak as a long dramatic outage.
 In practice it is often smaller and harder to notice: a server rotation, a network handoff, a machine waking from sleep, or a VPN process restarting.
 That is exactly why people underestimate it.
 If the block is not enforced below the app layer, even a short fallback can expose real routing.
 That is also why it makes sense to pair kill switch testing with VPN Error Codes, VPN Not Connecting, VPN Troubleshooting, and Types of VPN Protocols.